kerski/pbi-dataops-template/documentation/generate-tests.md

 ### Visual Test Template

-As of December 2022, this project has the ability to generate a set of tests for evaluating the reports, tabs, and visuals in a Power BI report.
+As of January 2023, this project has the ability to generate a set of tests for evaluating the reports, tabs, and visuals in a Power BI report.

 To generate a template, here are the steps: